statichunt/geeky-hugo/exampleSite/content/blog/sell-on-shopify.md

 ## What is Shopify?

-Shopify is an all-in-one e-commerce platform that empowers individuals and businesses to create, manage, and scale their online stores with ease.
+Shopify is an all-in-one e-commerce platform that empowers individuals and businesses to [setup ecommerces stores](/blog/launch-an-ecommerce-store/), manage, and scale their online stores with ease.
 Founded in 2006 by Tobias Lütke, Daniel Weinand, and Scott Lake, Shopify has evolved from a humble startup to a global juggernaut, powering over a million businesses in more than 175 countries.

 ## How to Set Up a Shopify Store

-Before you can start selling, you need to [set up your eCommerce store](/blog/launch-an-ecommerce-store/).
+Before you can start selling, you need to set up your eCommerce store.
 This process is straightforward but requires careful planning and execution.

 First, sign up for a [Shopify account](https://shopify.pxf.io/21qK6G).
 Shopify offers a 14-day free trial, which allows you to explore the platform and set up your store without any financial commitment.